Hakob Manandyan: Personal life

 Manandyan's parents immigrated to Akhaltsikhe from the Karin region of Western Armenia during one of the oppression of Armenians by Turkey.
-This is evidenced by the Karin traditions preserved in his family, and the elements of dialect in the speech of the Manandyans.
+This is evidenced by the Karin traditions preserved in his family, and the elements of dialect in their speech.

-H. Manandyan's brother, Arsen Manandyan, was a renowned engineer and one of the founders of Yerevan Polytechnic University.
+Manandyan's brother, Arsen Manandyan, was a renowned engineer and one of the founders of Yerevan Polytechnic University.
 After the death of Manandyan's wife (1939), he took on the responsibility of caring for his brother, as Manandyan's daughter was living separately with her newborn son at that time.
-In the last years of his life, H. Manandyan focused all his efforts on exploring still unresearched topics, trying to devote as little time as possible to other issues.
+In the last years of his life, Manandyan focused all his efforts on exploring still unresearched topics, trying to devote as little time as possible to other issues.
 In this regard, the support of Arsen and his sister Astghik was vital in managing the household, who actually dedicated themselves to their distinguished brother.
 They also made an effort to take care of Hakob's needs while minimizing interference with his scientific work.
-Even after H. Manandyan's death, his brother dedicated all his efforts to publishing the historian's unique manuscripts.
+Even after Manandyan's death, his brother dedicated all his efforts to publishing the historian's unique manuscripts.

 In his letters to his wife and daughter, Manandyan addressed them with special tenderness.
 He exhorted his daughter to write letters in Armenian, and repeatedly asked her to definitely learn Classical Armenian, and he rejoiced when reading his daughter's letters written in Grabar.
 It was thanks to such an upbringing that his daughter Eleonora Manandyan, being a recognized psychiatrist in Moscow, settled permanently in Yerevan in 1938 and took up both practical psychiatry and scientific work.